Choosing the best summer bike tyres for you is key to getting the most out of your time on two wheels.

 A tyre with a softer compound will provide better grip but will wear faster.
 A harder tyre will last longer but have less traction.
 Getting the balance right will largely depend on how aggressive you ride and the terrain you ride on.

-• Puncture Protection: You want to ensure you stay puncture free on your ride.
-Nothing spoils a ride more than a burst tube.
+You want to ensure you stay puncture free on your ride.
+If you haven’t gone tubeless, nothing spoils a ride more than a burst inner tube.

 Really grippy multi-use tyres with a SnakeSkin sidewall to prevent cuts and blows – perfect if you’re riding on rocky terrain.
-A high-traction choice which comes alive in tricky technicaone of the best tyres for cross country racing in tough conditions.
+A high-traction choice which comes alive in tricky technical conditions.